Slimefun/Slimefun4/.github/CONTRIBUTING.md

 You should be sure that you run the latest Versions (at the time you post your Issue) of both Plugins.

 ### Step 3: Does it have to do with Items called 'CS-CoreLib's Head'?
-Well in that case, you have been the victim of corruption, unless you have an Error/Crash Report that we can work with, there is literally nothing we can do about it.
+Well, in that case, you have been the victim of corruption, unless you have an Error/Crash Report that we can work with, there is literally nothing we can do about it.
 Corrupting Files/Data can happen from time to time and getting completely rid of it would require a ton of work and even then it is still not completely impossible to occur.

-### Step 4: Do you get an Error, do you have an Error Report?
+### Step 4: Do you get an error, do you have an Error Report?
 Check your /plugins/Slimefun/error-reports/ directory and if it contains any Files, then please upload those to http://pastebin.com and provide us with a link.